 Except as otherwise indicated, the above discussion and tables assume no exercise of the underwriters' option to purchase additional shares.
-If the underwriters' option to purchase additional shares is exercised in full, pro forma as adjusted net tangible book value after this offering would be approximately \$ per share, the increase in pro forma net tangible book value per share to existing stockholders would be \$ per share and the dilution per share to new investors would be \$ per share, in each case assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters' option to purchase additional shares is exercised in full, pro forma as adjusted net tangible book value after this offering would be approximately \$4.10 per share, the increase in pro forma net tangible book value per share to existing stockholders would be \$3.35 per share and the dilution per share to new investors would be \$11.90 per share, in each case based on an initial public offering price of \$16.00 per share, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-The following table summarizes, on a pro forma as adjusted basis as of March 31, 2021, the differences between the number of shares of common stock purchased from us, the total consideration paid and the average price per share paid by existing stockholders and to be paid by the new investors purchasing shares of common stock in this offering, at the assumed initial public offering price of common stock of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, on a pro forma as adjusted basis as of March 31, 2021, the differences between the number of shares of common stock purchased from us, the total consideration paid and the average price per share paid by existing stockholders and to be paid by the new investors purchasing shares of common stock in this offering, at the initial public offering price of common stock of \$16.00 per share, before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-Shares purc Shares purchased Total consideration Number Percent Amount Percent price per share Existing investors 11,262,092 % \$36,710,276 % \$ 3.26 New investors in this offering % % Total 100% 100%
+Shares pure Shares purchased Total consideration Number Percent Amount Percent price per share Existing investors 21,111,917 77.9% \$ 36,710,276 27.7% \$ 1.74 New investors in this offering 6,000,000 22.1 % \$ 96,000,000 72.3% \$ 16.00 Total 27,111,917 100% \$132,710,276 100%

 The table above assumes no exercise of the underwriters' option to purchase additional shares in this offering.
-If the underwriters' option to purchase additional shares is exercised in full, the number of shares of our common stock held by existing stockholders would be reduced to % of the total number of shares of our common stock outstanding after this offering, and the number of shares of common stock held by new investors purchasing common stock in this offering would be increased to % of the total number of shares of our common stock outstanding after this offering.
+If the underwriters' option to purchase additional shares is exercised in full, the number of shares of our common stock held by existing stockholders would be reduced to 75.4% of the total number of shares of our common stock outstanding after this offering, and the number of shares of common stock held by new investors purchasing common stock in this offering would be increased to 24.6% of the total number of shares of our common stock outstanding after this offering.

-The number of shares of our common stock that will be outstanding after this offering is based on 11,262,092 shares of our common stock outstanding as of March 31, 2021, which includes 9,342,092 shares of our common stock issuable upon the conversion of all outstanding shares of our Series A preferred stock as of March 31, 2021, and excludes:
+The number of shares of our common stock that will be outstanding after this offering is based on 21,111,917 shares of our common stock outstanding as of March 31, 2021, which includes 17,512,685 shares of our common stock issuable upon the conversion of all outstanding shares of our Series A preferred stock as of March 31, 2021, and excludes: